 Welcome to our series, Iconic Canadian Food!
 You may know which classic Canadian dishes you like, but do you know the stories behind them?
-And how can we define Canadian cuisine if we don’t know its past?
-Gabby Peyton is sharing the back stories of a smorgasbord of iconic Canadian dishes to celebrate the country’s 150th birthday this year.
-This month Gabby explores the history of one of Canada's most famous desserts, the Nanaimo Bar.
+Gabby Peyton shares the back stories of a smorgasbord of iconic Canadian dishes.
+This month Gabby explores the history of Nanaimo Bars, one of Canada's most famous desserts.

 I was a teenager before I realized Nanaimo Bars were not a Nanny Peyton original product.
 In my pubescent state I had no idea the cookies I was devouring by the dozen were ingrained in Canadian food identity in a way I couldn’t conceive of: I didn’t even know Nanaimo was a place!
 For me, they just meant cookies, and my heart holds a warm place for this comforting Canuck confection.